Tijani-zainab/Tribute/README.md

 But it turns out, my github link was enough.

 ## Constructive feedback
+So far i think its great and explicit.

+## My feedback
 I showed the first design to a friend, and he
 Made me realise i should keep the simplicity and and change the background image.

+## Contribution
 I contrubuted all to it myself, and grateful for
 This opportunity ❤